Performing Arts Academy

 The aim of the Performing Arts Academy is to offer timetabled training in all three of the core disciplines of Dance, Drama and Music, developing confident and able performers, with opportunities to experience professional performance platforms.
-Students are able to take the Performing Arts academy course in addition to either two or three A Levels, it does not take the place of any timetabled lesson time.
+Students are able to take the Performing Arts academy course in addition to either two or three A Levels, it does not however take the place of any timetabled lesson/subject time.

 Dance, Drama and Music

 Academy members will be expected to train in the three disciplines; Dance, Drama and Music, but will have the option to narrow to one or two for the purposes of assessment.
 There will be two periods of each discipline within a week i.e. a total of six periods.
-We will be preparing pupils to go through the assessment process for the Trinity Arts Award Gold.
+We will be preparing students to go through the assessment process for the Trinity Arts Award Gold.

 Association with Trinity College London and Arts Award

 Gold Arts Award aims to enable learners to develop an understanding of the skills, knowledge and working practices relevant to their own art form and the ability to take responsibility for their own art form development, to show their artistic imagination and originality, demonstrating a range of creative responses which are appropriate and new to the leaner.
 They show they are able to evaluate and use information to design imaginative plans which can deal with unfamiliar or unexpected problems, analysing and re ecting on the success of the plan and drawing appropriate conclusions.
 It aims to enable learners to demonstrate an ability to communicate complex ideas with some skill, differentiating effectively between various types of audience with the ability to mount persuasive arguments in support of their own views or opinions.